 Eligible patients were significantly more likely to achieve a greater improvement in PASI values at 6 and 12 months when compared to i-PASI patients for all three biologics and Ineligible adalimumab patients (Table 4).
 However, the proportion of Eligible patients achieving PASI 75 at 6 months (etanercept 42%; adalimumab 51%; ustekinumab 56%) was lower than the proportions reported in the licensing trials (etanercept 54% and 59%; adalimumab 64%; ustekinumab 71% and 79%; Supplementary Materials, Table S1).
 There are a number of potential reasons for the efficacy-effectiveness gap present in this study: the level of clinical care received in a clinical trial setting differs to that of standard clinical care16; adherence to therapies in clinical trials of biologics for psoriasis may exceed adherence in clinical practice, although this is yet to be robustly quantified17; and washout periods are uncommon.
-The use of concomitant systemic therapies in clinical practice with biologic therapies is more common (11%-25%; Table 2) making it harder to generate a large change on PASI.
+The use of concomitant systemic therapies in clinical practice with biologic therapies is more common (12%-19%; Table 2) making it harder to generate a large change on PASI.
 There were also methodological reasons contributing to the efficacy-effectiveness gap in this study: baseline PASI in BADBIR can be reported up to 6 months prior to the biologic start date, therefore the baseline PASI may not capture true disease severity and will also influence the absolute change in PASI; and patients enrolled in the licensing trials extracted all received the highest permitted doses compared with of 65% etanercept and 53% ustekinumab patients in BADBIR (Table 2).
 The findings of the present study emphasises the difference between reports of efficacy and effectiveness18; expectations of response levels should therefore be tempered in clinical practice.

 Patients categorised as Ineligible were significantly more likely than Eligible patients to experience an SAE in the first 12 months after initiating biologic therapy.
 Only one previous study has demonstrated the IRR of SAEs to be elevated by 2.6-fold (95% CI 1.5, 4.5) in 29.8% BIOBADADERM patients categorised as Ineligible1, which is comparable to the IRR in the present study (Table 5).
-However, a lower proportion of patients in BADBIR were categorised as Ineligible (24% etanercept; 7% adalimumab; 24% ustekinumab) compared to BIOBADADERM due to the application of criteria extracted from the phase III licensing trials for each biologic1; Ineligible patients in the present study were more likely to have >3 comorbidities (etanercept 24%; adalimumab 9%; ustekinumab 32%; Table 2) and a greater proportion were aged >70 (etanercept 9%; adalimumab 5%; ustekinumab 9%; Table 2), similar to the previous study.
+However, a lower proportion of patients in BADBIR were categorised as Ineligible (24% etanercept; 7% adalimumab; 24% ustekinumab) compared to BIOBADADERM due to the application of criteria extracted from the phase III licensing trials for each biologic1; Ineligible patients in the present study had a greater number of comorbidities (Table 1), similar to the previous study.

 Study Limitations